Ross Ulbricht: Silk Road assets and Bitcoin

-In 2021, Ulbricht's prosecutors and defense agreed that Ulbricht would relinquish any ownership of a newly discovered fund of 50,676 Bitcoin (worth nearly $3.4 billion in 2021) seized from a hacker in November 2021.
-The Bitcoins had been stolen from Silk Road in 2013.
-Ulbricht had been unsuccessful in getting them back.
-The U.S. government traced and seized the stolen bitcoin.
-Ulbricht and the government agreed the fund would be used to pay off Ulbricht's $183 million debt in his criminal case, while the Department of Justice would take custody of the bitcoins.
+In 2021, Ulbricht's prosecutors and defense agreed that Ulbricht would relinquish any ownership of a newly discovered fund of 50,676 Bitcoin (worth nearly $5.35 billion in 2025) seized from a hacker in November 2021.
+The Bitcoin had been stolen from Silk Road in 2013, and Ulbricht had been unsuccessful in getting them back.
+The U.S. government traced and seized the stolen Bitcoin.
+Ulbricht and the government agreed the fund would be used to pay off Ulbricht's $183 million debt in his criminal case, while the Department of Justice would take custody of the Bitcoin.